NayakwadiS/selenium-page-factory/README.md

 * Initialise all the webElements declared in Point at a time.
 * All WebElements methods are re-define to add extra features eg- click method extended to have explicit wait for element to be clickable.
 * Cent percent unittest coverage.
-* Added Selnium 4 support for ActionChains methods
+* Added Selenium 4 support for ActionChains methods

 Installation
 =============